 Watermelon is a summertime favorite packed with nutritional value.
-It is rich in lycopene, a plant chemical known to reduce the risk of cancer and cardiovascular disease.
+It is rich in lycopene, a plant chemical known to reduce the risk of cancer and heart diseases.
 Like many other fruits, it contains natural sugars.
-Considering that this fruit is a source of carbohydrates, can a person with diabetes eat watermelon?
+Considering that this fruit is a source of carbohydrates, can a person with diabetes eat watermelons?
 Also, check out here to see what apple cider vinegar can help with diabetes.

-While juice can be bad for diabetes, whole fruit such as watermelon can be good for your A1C.
-If you have diabetes, you will want to watch your diet and monitor your blood sugar levels.
-While it is safe for a diabetic to eat watermelon, how much you should consume largely depends on the overall diet.
+While juice can be bad for diabetes, whole fruits such as watermelon can be good for your A1C.
+If you have diabetes, you will want to watch your diet and monitor your blood sugar level.
+While it is safe for a diabetic to consume watermelons, how much you should consume largely depends on the overall diet.
 Watermelon is a carbohydrate with a high glycemic index (GI).
 Despite this fact, the American Diabetes Association recommends the inclusion of any fruit provided the amount of carbs consumed is factored in.
 Your health provider or dietician can help in reviewing your current diet.

 Watermelon belongs to the gourd family of fruits, known for their pulpy, sweet, red, and hard green rinds.
 The good news, watermelon has little amounts of sugar and therefore safe for diabetes patients.
 While it is nutritious, large quantities can increase the levels of blood sugar.
-Adding the fruit to your weekly meal plan means focusing on the whole diet.
+Adding it to your weekly meal plan means focusing on the whole diet.
 Watermelon’s GL is low, while its GI is high.
-It is an excellent source of minerals and vitamins including:
+It is an excellent source of minerals and multivitamins including:

 - Potassium and is low in sodium